 How Do You Get Compensation?

-Time is of the essence after a pedestrian accident.
-If your claim is against a government entity you only have six months from the date of the incident to file it.
+Don’t wait.
+If your claim is against a government entity, you have only six months from the date of the incident to file it under California law.
 If it is against any other party, you have two years.
 You must have all of the information you need to support your lawsuit.
 The best way to handle a pedestrian accident case is to talk to an attorney who understands the intricacies of this type of case.
-The compensation you may receive will depend on how your injuries affected your physical well-being and your livelihood.
+The compensation you receive will depend on how your injuries affected your physical well-being and your livelihood.
 You need to hire an attorney who puts your best interests first and makes you a priority.